Niyidukunda/Niyidukunda/README.md

 ---

-## What Makes Me Different in EdTech
+## What Makes Me Different in Educational Technology

-**Most EdTech developers** build platforms but never use them to teach.
+**Most learning platform developers** build systems but never use them to teach.
 **Most educators** understand learning but can't build the technical solutions.
-**I do both** - and bring network engineering reliability thinking to educational technology.
+**I do both** - and bring network engineering reliability thinking to digital learning environments.

-### My EdTech Advantage:
+### My Educational Technology Advantage:
 - **User Experience Reality**: I see what actually works (and breaks) in real classrooms
 - **Network Engineering Mindset**: I build platforms that work reliably in challenging conditions
 - **Full-Stack Capabilities**: I can handle everything from database optimization to user interface design